Women of World War II

 After Japan attacked Pearl Harbor, Hawaii, in December 1941, everyone was itching to do their part—whether on the front lines or the homefront.
 With the military pulling every able-bodied man available to fight overseas, the military was having a tough time keeping things running at home.
 Demand quickly outpaced supply and the military was forced to look for other ways to get things done.

-Women raised their hands.
+Women raised their hands to support the country.
 Though they were needed and an obvious choice, they still encountered resistance, but the military’s needs outweighed its reluctance to allow women to serve.

 That the military acquiesced to allowing women to serve spoke volumes about how dire the situation was.
 Some commanders had started out with an “over my dead body” attitude.
 It wasn’t long, however before they changed their tune.
 In fact, in postwar testimony before Congress, General Dwight D. Eisenhower said he was “violently against” women serving when the idea was first proposed.
 But he concluded, “Every phase of the record they compiled during the war convinced me of the error of my first reaction.”